“Writing is easy. You just sit down at a typewriter and open a vein.”

 I also love to explore the winding alleyways and bustling markets of foreign cities and to learn about how journalism is done there.
 I have taught international reporting in Cagli, Italy (2007) and directed summer study-abroad programs in Jerusalem (2013); Perpignan, France (2010 and 2011); Urbino, Italy (2009) with the Institute for Education in International Media (ieiMedia).
-In 2019, I will work as a Fulbright Specialist assigned to Royal Thimphu College in Bhutan, where I will teach and help with the new mass communication B.A. program and trained and mentored faculty.
+In 2019, I worked as a Fulbright Specialist assigned to Royal Thimphu College in Bhutan, where I taught in the new mass communication B.A. program and trained and mentored faculty.

 I started my career as a newspaper reporter and then moved into writing for magazines and websites, mostly about health and medicine and more recently about journalism education.
 You may have read my work in San Francisco Magazine, U.S. News and World Report, PBS MediaShift, Prevention, TIME, Health, Organic Style, People, Reader’s Digest, or on MSNBC.com or CNN.com.
 You can find out more by reading my bio.